disi-unibo-nlp/Phunny/README.md

-# Phunny
+# Phunny: A Benchmark for Phoenic Head Puns

-This repository contains code and data for Phunny, the first benchmark to assess the capabilities of Large Language Models on solve and understand Phoenic Head Puns.
+This repository contains code and data for **Phunny**, the first benchmark designed to evaluate the capabilities of Large Language Models (LLMs) in understanding and solving phonetic head puns.